Respondly/meteor-ui-harness/docs/server.md

 # Testing Server Code
-When developing out a back-end system, or doing integration testing, it is useful run server side code.
+When developing out a back-end system, or doing integration testing, it is useful to quickly run server side code and see the results on screen.

-To achieve this use the `it.server` declaration.
+To achieve this in the UIHarness use the `it.server` declaration.

-### Sync
+### Synchronous
+When this spec is invoked within the UIHarness the method is run on the server and the return value is automatically logged to the console.

     describe 'My Server Package', ->
       it.server 'runs on the server', ->
         console.log 'Server!'
         "My Result"

-When the spec is invoked within the UIHarness the method is run on the server and the return value is automatically logged to the console:

 The return value (if there is one) can be any type of value or object that can be serialized and sent over the wire via a